 - Valve Core Remover: Removing the valve core helps get a tubeless tire to seat by allowing more air through the valve.
 Wolftooth Components makes a great multi-tool that includes a valve core remover or you can just get a dedicated core tool.

-- Sealant Injector or Syringe: You can get by without a dedicated sealant injector, especially if you buy the small Orange Seal bottle that includes a tube.
+- Sealant Injector or Syringe: You can get by without a dedicated sealant injector, especially if you buy the small Orange Seal bottle that includes an injecting tube.
 But a syringe with a narrow hose attachment that fits into the valve stem makes measuring and injecting sealant much easier and cleaner than doing so without a syringe.
-This tubeless sealant syringe and valve core tool combo package (pictured at right) works great.
+This tubeless sealant syringe and valve core tool combo package (pictured above) works great.

 Setting up tubeless tires takes a little practice.
 It’s not really that it’s difficult; it’s more that it’s a trial and error process that requires some patience given that all tires and rims are a little different.
-Here are our list of “best practice” steps for setting up tubeless tires:
+Here’s our list of “best practice” steps for setting up tubeless tires: